james-nesbitt/wundertools-image-fuzzy-php-developer/README.md

-# wundertools-image-fuzzy-php-developer
+# image-fuzzy-alpine-php-dev

-A wundertools docker image for PHP-FPM service that is better tuned for web applications and meant to be used in development scenarios, where a more lenient environment may be needed. and where error output can be allowed.
+A docker image for PHP-FPM service that is better tuned for web applications and meant to be used in development scenarios, where a more lenient environment may be needed. and where error output can be allowed.

 Maintained by: James Nesbitt <james.nesbitt@wunder.io>